ishehadeh/smp/notes/semantics.md

 ## Name Aliasing

-Reed does not support namespaces - exactly.
+Howlite does not support namespaces - exactly.

 One of the primary goals of this language is easy interoperation with other languages.
 As a result, the names (and calling conventions (TODO)) of compiled functions and values should be transparent.

 But namespaces are nice!
-So, Reed implements a similar scheme to Zig:
+So, Howlite implements a similar scheme to Zig:
 Modules and type members are syntactic sugar for `<Container>_Member`.

 ## References